mastering-js/masteringjs.io/tutorials/axios/axios-multi-form-data.md

-To send multipart form data with axios, there is some preparation that needs to be done before we can begin.
-First, because node does not have a `FormData` class, we need to install an npm package.
-The most popular one used is `form-data` which we will be using as well.
+To send multipart form data with Axios, you need to use the `FormData` class.
-Once you have installed the package, we can begin sending form data with axios.
+Browsers have a built-in `FormData` class, but Node.js doesn't, so you need to use the [`form-data`](https://www.npmjs.com/package/form-data) npm module.

 To create the form, you must append the data to the form that will be sent to the server using the `append()` method.
 It takes a key and a value as the